SunnyDhaliwal/global-media/README.md

 - A cart total of $115.00 was acheived however the brief stated $116.00 I couldnt get to this number
 - I added a couple of reusable commands to the commands.js file in order to clean up the test

 The test is written in cypress so may require installation before running.
+There is a video in the Cypress/videos folder that shows the full test running

 Thnak you for the oppurtunity to take this test, I enjoyed this task!